 Kolkata (Calcutta) – the black hole of India

 There are two questions I am most asked about travelling the world.
 The first is, “What was our favourite place?”
 This is by far the harder of the two.
-There is [...]
+There is so [...]

 Varkala & Holi : Kerala part two

 Varkala is a very popular tourist destination with western travellers.
 Similar to Goa in many respects, it is a large beach front collection of Happy Bars and cheap hostels.
-Our taxi from the bus [...]
+Our taxi from the bus station [...]

 Kerala, the heat and the wonder of Southern India: part one

 Kerala the beautiful; the green of a million palm trees, the blue of warm waters.
-Kerala the red of the sun at set; its light rays refracted to a ruby colour that captivates the [...]
+Kerala the red of the sun at set; its light rays refracted to a ruby colour that captivates the mind. [...]

 This Is India Podcast (part 2)